-Special thanks are addressed to the colleagues who have made valuable suggestions and corrections to the earlier versions of this handbook: namely Ramzy Barrois, Ignacio Cases, Wilhelmina Dyster, Alfonso Lacadena, Simon Martin, Christian Prager, Verónica Amellali Vázquez López, and Søren Wichmann.
+Special thanks are addressed to the colleagues who have influenced the present volume: Ramzy Barrois, Ignacio Cases, John Chuchiak, Michael Coe, Antonio Cuxil Guitz, Albert Davletshin, Wilhelmina Dyster, Lolmay Pedro García Matzar, Ian Graham, Sven Gronemeyer, John Justeson, Terry Kaufman, Justin Kerr, Guido Krempel, Felix Kupprat, Alfonso Lacadena, Danny Law, Simon Martin, John Montgomery, Christian Prager, Dorie Reents-Budet, Joel Skidmore, Verónica Amellali Vázquez López, Mark Van Stone, Søren Wichmann, and Marc Zender.
 Furthermore, we would like to thank Antti Arppe and Matti Miestamo for their insightful and constructive observations and consequent modifications of the linguistic part of this volume.
-Also, our thanks go to the following people who have had an influence on the present volume: Michael Coe, Antonio Cuxil Guitz, Albert Davletshin, Lolmay Pedro García Matzar, Ian Graham, Sven Gronemeyer, Scott Johnson, John Justeson, Terry Kaufman, Justin Kerr, Guido Krempel, Danny Law, John Montgomery, Dorie Reents-Budet, Joel Skidmore, and Mark Van Stone.
 Moreover, we would like to thank the late Linda Schele for initiating the formula of the workshops on Maya hieroglyphic writing.

 Last but not least, the authors would also like to express more personal gratitudes.
 The Senior author thanks Asta, Hilla, and Otso Kettunen for their support and affection.
-The Junior author wishes to thank Reinhart, Françoise and Eric Helmke and Julie Nehammer Knub for unflagging emotional support.
+The Junior author wishes to thank Reinhart, Françoise and Eric Helmke and Julie Nehammer Helmke for unflagging emotional support.

-Due to the fact that this handbook is designed for beginners' purposes and intended to be a concise introduction to the topic, we find it extraneous to cite all the people involved in deciphering particular hieroglyphs or producing ideas, insights, and discoveries related to the subject.
+Due to the fact that this handbook is designed primarily for beginners' purposes and intended to be a concise introduction to the topic, we are unfortunately unable to cite all the people involved in deciphering particular hieroglyphs or producing ideas, insights, and discoveries related to the subject.
 We would therefore like to apologize for any substantial omissions regarding ignored acknowledgements, and would welcome feedback in this regard.